wrye-bash/wrye-bash/.github/issue_template.md

 1. If the steps require activating certain Bashed Patch options, include information on your BP settings and mod tags.
 You can do this on the Mods tab as follows:
-     * Your Load Order: 'View' > 'List Mods...'
+     * Your Load Order: 'View' > 'List Plugins...'
      * Your Bashed Tags: 'View' > 'List Bash Tags...'
      * Your Bashed Patch config: Right click on the Bashed Patch > 'List Patch Config...'